 Moderation and variety are key.

 If you believe that you are at an unhealthy weight, it’s easy to get impatient and jump on the latest diet bandwagon.
 But you need to be patient with yourself, making healthy eating a permanent lifestyle change.
 There is no diet guru out there who has all the answers.
 Nutrition is not an exact science, and new information is continually uncovered.
 Therefore, do nothing to the extreme, and don’t obsess about what you eat.
 Relax and enjoy.
 Make “moderation and variety” your mantra.
-Let your weight fall gradually and naturally to the healthiest point for your body type and frame.
+Let your weight gradually and naturally settle at the healthiest point for your body type and frame.
 This is the key to long-term success.